freeradical13/freeradical13.github.io/index.md

 A [neoplasm][] (or tumor) is an excessive and abnormal growth of a tissue that forms a large mass, often proximately due to excessive cell division or abnormal cell death.
 If a tumor spreads to another part of the body ([metastasizes][]), then it's called a [cancer][] (or malignant tumor).
 If a tumor does not spread, it's called a [benign tumor][], although some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.
 An example of a common benign tumor is a [mole][mole tumor].

-An [proto-oncogene][] is a gene that has the potential to cause cancer through mutation or over-expression.
+A [proto-oncogene][] is a gene that has the potential to cause cancer through mutation or over-expression.
 Once a proto-oncogene leads to cancer, it becomes an [oncogene][].

 Examples of oncogenes: